-The Housing Rehabilitation Program met its goal of serving 12 households in PY22.
-In total (including Housing Rehabilitation Service Delivery expenses), \$409,336.46 was spent.
+The Housing Rehabilitation Program exceeded its goal of serving 10 households in PY23, serving 11 households total (with 3 additional projects underway).
+In total (including Housing Rehabilitation Service Delivery expenses), \$431,673.82 was spent.
 Increasing construction costs have definitely impacted the program logistics, but the program has been able to maintain a steady group of contractors willing to bid.
-Grant and lien limits have been increased for the 2023 program year to accommodate increasing costs.